-I receive many emails asking all sorts of questions, I thought it best to round them all up and put the answers down here, for all to view.
-Saves me repeating myself eh?
+I receive many emails asking all sorts of questions, I thought it best to round them all up in one place for all to see…

-The most important thing to note: I use all New Zealand standard cups and measuring spoons.
+Important note: I use New Zealand standard cups and measuring spoons in all of my recipes.

 1 cup = 250ml